FortesSolutions/backgrid-grouped-columns/README.md

-# Backgrid.js - Grouped columns PoC
+# Backgrid.js - Grouped columns
 Warning!
 This extension is not production ready yet, just a mere proof of concept.
 It lacks documentation, automatic testing and edge-case tests.

 To discuss this extension, see [this](https://github.com/wyuenho/backgrid/issues/490) backgrid issue;